Game of Thrones Tour From Dublin

 Visit Filming Locations!

-Witness first hand the stunning scenery featured as the backdrop in the world-famous HBO series on a Game of Thrones tour from Dublin.
-Journey with us through the rugged landscape of the north for an unforgettable day visiting some of Northern Ireland’s main Game of Thrones filming locations.
+Witness first-hand the stunning scenery featured as the backdrop in the world-famous HBO series on a Game of Thrones tour from Dublin.
+This tour is jam-packed with iconic locations in the show, including the city of Braavos, the Keep of House Greyjoy, the King’s Road, and more.
 You’ll even have the chance to bring your dream of being a part of the series to life by dressing up as your favourite character!
 We’ll also stop for lunch at Fullerton Arms and give you the opportunity to sit on the Iron Throne!
 Read more about each stop on this tour below.

 Why Choose This Tour:

 Visit locations where some of the most iconic blood-curdling Game of Thrones scenes were filmed!

 Savour the seaside town of Carnlough... or maybe better known as the dramatic city of Braavos!